Tropical Storm Jangmi (2014)

-Tropical Storm Jangmi (/ko/), known in the Philippines as Tropical Storm Seniang, was a weak but deadly tropical cyclone that impacted the south-central Philippines in late December 2014.
+Tropical Storm Jangmi, (Note: The name Jangmi (Korean: 장미, [t͡ɕa̠ŋmi]) was contributed by South Korea and means rose in Korean.) known in the Philippines as Tropical Storm Seniang, was a weak but deadly tropical cyclone that impacted the south-central Philippines in late December 2014.
 Jangmi formed as a tropical depression on December 28 east of Mindanao.
 The system tracked west-northwest and soon became Tropical Storm Jangmi.
 Jangmi made landfall in Surigao del Sur later that day and traversed the northeastern Mindanao.
 The storm struck numerous islands in the Visayas begore emerged into the Sulu Sea on December 30 while turning southwestward.
 Environmental condition deteriorated, and Jangmi weakened to a tropical depression shortly afterwards.
 The system made landfall in northeastern Sabah on New Year's Day of 2015 and dissipated shortly afterwards.

 Jangmi brought heavy rains to Mindanao and the Visayas which caused severe flooding and landslides.
 Many places recorded a total rainfall of over 10 in during the storm.
 Thousands of people were evacuated before Jangmi arrived.
 Leyte and Samar were heavily impacted by Jangmi, with landslides on these islands killed 32 people.
 21 people were found dead in Bohol and Cebu due to drowning.
 Jangmi affected over 600,000 people in the Philippines, over 90% of the affected population were evacuated from their houses.
 The storm killed 66 people and 6 others were missing.
 Total damage amounted to 1.27 billion pesos (US$28.4 million).